 Beer with a CFO: Which KPIs your investors want to see

-In our latest episode of Beer with the CFO, Consero’s Director of Marketing, Bridget Howard, had a quick chat with Tom Kieley, the CEO of SourceDay.
+In this episode of Beer with the CFO, Consero’s VP of Marketing, Bridget Howard, had a quick chat with Tom Kieley, the CEO of SourceDay.

 We talked a lot about KPIs: which ones are important and which ones the private equity investors we work with want to see.
 We wanted to see the opinions other companies have, especially the ones who received significant investments already.
 Tom Kieley’s company is precisely one of those organizations.
 They received around $6.5 million in investments at the end of last year.